 - Comprehensive program features individualized math and phonics-based reading

-- TCS offers 2 years through 12th grade so there is no need to change schools
+- TCS offers classes for 4 months through 12th grade so there is no need to change schools

 - Caring, committed Christian faculty

 - Music, art, drama, Spanish, library, computer lab, physical education, after-school enrichment services, before and after school care, and in-house field trips

 - Weekly folders and news provide communication among parents, teachers, and school